 An examination of the principles of data communications for computers and computer terminals, including data transmission performance, communications software, protocols, switching, and simple networks.

-Pre: CSCI 2911, CSCI 2912, MATH 1105, MATH 1123, and MATH 1130.
+Pre: CSCI 2911, CSCI 2912, MATH 1105, MATH 1123, MATH 1130, and either CSCI 1301 or MATH 3301.